 Car accidents are so common on the road that they’re often ignored as mere fender benders.
 Many of these accidents can be avoided, though, when you’re aware of the distractions that are inherent to driving.
 Be conscious of your behavior behind the wheel, and you’ll avoid accidents for most of your life.

 The world thrives on communication and electronic gadgetry, and that fact doesn’t escape the car.
-A top distraction is the cellphone or tablet.
+A top distraction is a cell phone or tablet.
 Text messages, phone calls, and emails run through these devices.
 Drivers believe that they can handle the road and the call at the same time.
-It’s inevitable that an accident will occur at some point if you drive with your cellphone in your hand.
-A driving school in Queens can help you learn how to keep your hands off the electronics for safety’s sake.
+It’s inevitable that an accident will occur at some point if you drive with your cell phone in your hand.
+A driving school in Manhattan can help you learn how to keep your hands off the electronics for safety’s sake.

 Your Surrounding Passengers